 Lightweight tile finish

 External profile in your choice of Extralight (slate-effect / shingle) or Tapco Slate (composite), available in nine standard colours across the two systems.
-Engineered to weigh a fraction of a traditional clay or concrete tile so the conservatory base can carry it.
+The complete Supalite assembly weighs around 40 kg/m² — comparable to the weight of a clay or concrete tile alone before adding battens, membrane, insulation and ceiling.

 Tile battens & counter-battens